 By practising yoga your body is strengthened and toned, and the gentle stretching eases tension.
 The movement and breath practices have a calming effect on you which is, in turn, transmitted to your baby.
 It will help you to be really present in your body and allow you to connect with your unborn child.
 Breathing techniques learnt in prenatal yoga can be used at any time during pregnancy and many women find them useful when giving birth.
 In addition, spending time in a Pregnancy Yoga class is a lovely way of meeting other pregnant women and many friendships are formed at this time.
 The benefits of Pregnancy Yoga include:

-Any mummy-to-be can practice
+Any mummy-to-be can practise

-You don’t need any prior experience of yoga to practice Pregnancy Yoga, and you don’t need to be flexible, fit or strong.
+You don’t need any prior experience of yoga to practise Pregnancy Yoga, and you don’t need to be flexible, fit or strong.
 It’s best to rest in your first trimester, and then start coming to class regularly from your 14th week of pregnancy.

 What to expect

-Our Pregnancy Yoga classes include a combination of soft flowing movement and static postures.
+My Pregnancy Yoga classes include a combination of soft flowing movement and static postures.
 We also focus on breathing techniques and pelvic floor exercises to prepare you for the birth and beyond.
 There is always plenty of time for relaxation, allowing you to let your body and mind release so that you leave feeling energised and restored.

-Felicity qualified as a Pregnancy Yoga teacher in 2015, having completed 80 hours of in-depth study of Pregnancy Yoga with Yoga Mama.
+I qualified as a Pregnancy Yoga teacher in 2015, having completed 80 hours of in-depth study of Pregnancy Yoga with Yoga Mama.

 See you on the mat!